openclimatefix/global-solar-dataset/README.md

 # Global Solar Datatset

-A central hub for accessing and sharing national-scale photovoltaic (PV) datasets from around the world. 🌍
+A Central Hub for National-Scale Photovoltaic (PV) Datasets from Around the World 🌍

 [![contributors badge](https://img.shields.io/github/contributors/openclimatefix/global-solar-dataset?color=FFFFFF)](https://github.com/openclimatefix/global-solar-dataset/graphs/contributors)
 [![ease of contribution: easy](https://img.shields.io/badge/ease%20of%20contribution:%20easy-32bd50)](https://github.com/openclimatefix#how-easy-is-it-to-get-involved)

-In the growing field of solar energy, obtaining comprehensive national-scale photovoltaic (PV) datasets for some countries can be challenging, as they can be dispersed across multiple websites and APIs as well as can vary widely in both quality and accessibility.

-The purpose of this repo is to become a resource hub for national-scale photovoltaic (PV) datasets from across the world.
-This repository aims to centralize the data sources into one location to support the research and development of solar energy forecasting models into new countries.
+In the rapidly expanding field of solar energy, finding comprehensive national-scale photovoltaic (PV) datasets can be challenging.
+Resources are often scattered across multiple websites and APIs, with significant variations in quality and accessibility.
+This repository aims to streamline access to these datasets by centralizing their where abouts into one location, thereby supporting research and enabling the development of solar energy forecasting models across new and existing markets.